 Porch 290 sq. ft.

-Emma is technically not-so-tiny house sporting almost 750 sq. ft. of the combined living area.
+Emma is technically a not-so-tiny house sporting almost 750 sq. ft. of combined living area.
 Emma belongs to a very popular category of plans for A-frame houses under 1000 sq. ft.
-Although the square footage of this unusual A-frame house is lower than of Evelyn (number 2 in our list, the building costs are a bit higher.
+Although the square footage of this unusual A-frame house is lower than that of Evelyn (number 2 on our list, the building costs are a bit higher.